 As your business grows, the industry environment and climate evolve.
 As a result, what was once working for your supply chain may not be as efficient anymore.
-Furthermore, a supply chain is a very delicate structure, one that needs nurturing and attention.
+Furthermore, it a very delicate structure, one that needs nurturing and attention.
 So, what can you do to manage your supply chain when your business is growing?

 Know your position

 A supply chain is an intricate network, and as your business grows, your place in the network may shift slightly.
-It is essential to review and understand your position in the supply chain regularly.
+It is essential to review and understand your position in this structure regularly.
 This can be as simple as drawing out the supply chain in a map.
 From there, you can then work out where potential risks lie and put in place appropriate contingency planning.

 It can also help to physically map out your customers and their customers, too, so you can work out exactly what events may impact your business.

-A successful supply chain requires excellent working relationships within that supply chain.
+A successful supply chain requires excellent working relationships.
 You can do this by checking in regularly with those in the supply chain, sending short surveys to your customers and making sure no link in the chain is neglected.

 Be smart with data

 Real-time data is becoming more and more essential in the business world and data from yesterday is, frankly, yesterday’s news.
 By gathering and utilising data effectively, you can stay ahead of customer demand and work with all of those in your supply chain to make things run as smoothly as possible.